rasika2012/openchoreo/samples/README.md

-# Open Source Choreo IDP Samples
+# Open Source Choreo Samples

-This directory contains some sample implementations to help you understand, get started and utilize Open Source Choreo IDP effectively.
+This directory contains sample implementations to help you understand, configure, and use Open Source Choreo effectively.
+These samples cover different use cases, from setting up platform configurations to deploying applications in various environments.

 ## Categories
-We have broken down these samples to represent the tasks for each user category.
+We have categorized the samples based on what you want to do:
-- **Platform Configuration** - Targetted at Platform Engineers who would want to customize the Open Source Choreo IDP according to an organization's needs.
+- **Setting Up & Configuring Open Source Choreo** - Define and customize foundational platform elements such as organizations, environments, and deployment pipelines according to your organization needs.
-- **Developer Applications** - For developers who would want to deploy different types of applications (web applications, services and tasks) in different languages.
+- **Deploying Applications** - Deploy different types of applications (services, APIs, web apps, tasks) using various programming languages.

-## Platform Configuration Samples
-These samples provide the required configurations for setting up Choreo platform resources.
-These are the Choreo abstractions that help you configure foundational elements like data planes, deployment-pipelines, environments, and projects to match what is required in your organization.
+## Setting Up & Configuring Open Source Choreo
+These samples guide you through configuring platform resources to match your organization's requirements.
+Open Source Choreo provides abstractions to define:
+- Organizations – Manage access and group related applications.
+- Environments – Set up Dev, Staging, and Prod environments.
+- Data Planes – Define Kubernetes clusters for application deployments.
+- Deployment Pipelines – Automate application rollouts.

-For more detailed information on the Choreo abstractions, refer to the [Open Source Choreo Abstractions Document](https://github.com/choreo-idp/choreo/tree/main/docs).
+For more details on these concepts, refer to the [Open Source Choreo Abstractions](https://github.com/choreo-idp/choreo/tree/main/docs) Document.

 #### Default Resources
-When you set up Open Source Choreo, some default resources are automatically created in order to get you started fast.
-On a new Open Source Choreo setup you would already have a default organization, a default dataplane, three default environments that are linked using a default deployment-pipeline and a default project to which developers can add their various application components.
+When you set up Open Source Choreo, certain default resources are automatically created to help you get started quickly:

-However, if you wish to experiment and change this default setup to better suit what your organization requires, the samples in this folder are designed to help you do just that.

-## Developer Application Samples
-The samples in this category are for developers who would want to deploy a particular type of application which is written in a specific language.

-An application is abstracted as a Component within a given Project.
-Open Source Choreo supports Services, APIs, Web Applications and Tasks.
-The language used to develop the component is abstracted into a BuildPack in Open Source Choreo.
-This opens up many options such as Ballerina, Go, Node, Python etc. for developer applications.
+- A default organization
+- A default data plane
+- Three default environments (Dev, Staging, Prod)
+- A default deployment pipeline connecting these environments
+- A default project to organize applications

+These default configurations provide a quick starting point, but you can modify them based on your organization’s needs.
+The samples in this section demonstrate how to customize and extend this setup.

+## Deploying Applications
+These samples help you deploy different types of applications using Open Source Choreo.

+### Component Types
+- Services – Backend services & APIs.
+- Web Applications – Frontend or full-stack applications.
+- Tasks – Background jobs or scheduled tasks.

+### Supported Languages (via BuildPacks)
+Open Source Choreo abstracts the build and deployment process using BuildPacks, enabling developers to deploy applications written in:
+- Ballerina
+- Go
+- Node.js
+- Python
+- (More languages can be added as extensions.)

+Each sample demonstrates how to package, deploy, and manage applications using Open Source Choreo.

 ## How to Use These Samples
 Each sample includes:
 - Description of the sample use case
 - Source code link